Kara, Togo: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types C. Be careful to get the necessary kind.
-A lot of adapters currently being sold are simply plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C. It's important that you choose the correct kind.
+Most adapters currently available are just plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most areas.

 Power bank for devices